Skip to main content

 • emotional

-• “This game is a very emotional experience; the sound design, the aesthetic, the story, it all creates a very immersive experience.
-The sudden shock of jumpscares, the anxiety of being stalked and watched, the misled relief when you think you're in a safe space, and the unexpected feelings you have for a certain person, place, or object.”
+• “This game is a very emotional experience.
+The sound design, the aesthetic, and the story all create a very immersive experience: the sudden shock of jumpscares, the anxiety of being stalked and watched, the misled relief when you think you're in a safe space, and—without spoilers—the unexpected feeling you have for a certain person, place, or object.”

 • replayability